← Back to Joy Hub

 Product Roadmaps Relaunched

-How to build roadmaps that communicate strategy, not just a list of features.
-Covers stakeholder alignment and how to handle the "when will X be done?" question you'll get from leadership.
+How to build roadmaps that communicate strategy and direction — not just a list of features with due dates.
+Covers stakeholder alignment, the "when will X be done?" trap, and how to hold the line when leadership wants dates you can't commit to.

 Key Concepts to Know